How was your Super Bowl weekend?

 Baby Shower #2

-Five years ago, Rebecca sat me down and taught me how to make egg rolls in my own kitchen.
-It was so much fun but I think we spent too much time laughing and talking because I didn't remember how to make them.
-Even with the recipe.
+Five years ago, Rebecca sat me and my mom down and taught us how to make egg rolls in my kitchen.
+It was so much fun but I think we spent too much time laughing and talking because I didn’t remember how to make them.
+Even withthe recipe.

 After cooking the meat and veggies (I prepped them the day before so they would be cold to add), I lined up the meat in the spring roll wrapper.